College of EngineeringDepartment of Industrial and Systems EngineeringAcademicsGraduateDegrees & CurriculumMaster of Engineering Management

 • INSY 6800 – Lean Systems (Fall and Spring semesters only)

-• INSY 7080 – Human Factors Engineering (Offered every other Fall semester on campus and online; offered only online in Summer)
+• INSY 6080 – Human Factors Engineering (Offered odd-numbered years in Fall semester on campus and online; offered only online in Summer)

 • INSY 7760 – Engineering & Technology Management (Fall semester only; OR BUSI 7140 (Offered as scheduled by the College of Business).